vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/14_PRIESTS_AND_HEROES/4_The_First_of_Men.md

 stantly appears as connected with the sacrifice, and the dictum is laid down that, whatever Manu said, was medicine, a fact which accounts in part for the tradition which makes him the great legal authority of India.

-Of the legends of Manu 1 the most important is that of the deluge, of which he is warned by a fish, and which he escapes through the agency of the fish, which carries his ship about until it rests on a mountain peak, in post-Vedic mythology called Naubandhana.2 The fish in the epic becomes Brahman, and in the Purāṇas the full legend of the Avatar of Viṣņu is recounted.
+Of the legends of Manu 1 the most important is that of the deluge, of which he is warned by a fish, and which he escapes through the agency of the fish, which carries his ship about until it rests on a mountain peak, in post-Vedic mythology called Naubandhana.2 The fish in the epic becomes Brahman, and in the Purāṇas the full legend of the Avatar of Viṣṇu is recounted.
 Thereafter Manu with his daughter Iḍā, the personification of the sacrificial food, pro- duces the human race.
 The legend may be alluded to in a very late book of the Atharvaveda, but its late appearance, at a time when the Nakṣatras had pro- bably been borrowed from a Semitic source, renders the theory of its inde- pendent Indian and even Indo-European origin, defended by Lindner,4 rather dubious, though not impossible.

 8